 What are the main physical properties of Serandite?

-Serandite is characterized by a vitreous to greasy luster, perfect cleavage, and a hardness of 5 to 5.5 on the Mohs scale.
+Serandite is characterized by a vitreous to greasy lustre, perfect cleavage, and a hardness of 5 to 5.5 on the Mohs scale.
 Its density is about 3.34 g/cm³, making it a distinctive mineral in the field.

 What metaphysical properties does Serandite have?